 Unfortunately, that is just the means to the end that the media so supports: that of banning firearms ownership by responsible individuals.

 All of this will further fan the flames of the never ending attempts to "control" (ban) firearms.
 This tragedy should have no such effect.
-Rather, it should finally point out to those that would pass knee-jerk, feel-good legislation that there is a dire need for some mechanism that will allow the reporting of
+Rather, it should finally point out to those that would pass knee-jerk, feel-good legislation that there is a dire need for some mechanism that will allow the reporting of individuals who exhibit the behavior that we have seen all too often in the perpetrator of such a crime.

 Privacy laws being what they are, do nothing for the rest of society that may be affected by such an individual as murdered those innocent people in Connecticut.
 Simply banning a tool such as a firearm, and especially one labeled with a misnomer such as an assault weapon (actually a fully automatic firing, not semi-automatic weapon), is not going to prevent such tragedy.